Skip to main content

 Topics:

-• Activities, involvement, and building a resume
+• Activities, involvement, and finding your place

 Length: 45–60 minutes